What is the Road User Fee Task Force?

 OfficeInnovation@odot.oregon.gov.

-The task force reserves the first minutes of each meeting for public testimony.
+The task force reserves time at the beginning of each meeting for public testimony.

 To comment, testify or present information to the task force in person, please follow these steps: